mrclements/projects/songsensei/README.md

 1. Open your browser to http://localhost:3000
 2. In the **Load YouTube Video** form, paste a valid YouTube URL and click **Load & Extract Audio**.
 3. You will see **Status: processing** as audio extraction begins (takes ~30–60s).
-4. Once waveform data loads, a clickable waveform appears under **Trim Audio Segment**.
+4. Once waveform data loads, an interactive waveform appears under **Trim Audio Segment**.
-   - Click once to set start point, click again to set end point (default selection is 10s).
+   - **Click and drag** on the waveform to select the region you want to analyze (10-30 seconds recommended).
+   - The selection area will be highlighted in blue as you drag.
+   - Use the Reset button to clear your selection and start over.
 5. Under **Analyze Musical Content**, click **Analyze Chords & Tabs**.
 6. You will see **Status: analyzing** (takes ~20–40s).
 7. When complete, the **Analysis Results** section displays:
    - Key, tempo, time signature
    - Chord progression with timestamps
    - Guitar tab measures
    - Confidence score

 ## Expected Output